 Utilizing Bullet Time Miss Fortune's ultimate, Bullet Time, was buffed in a season 2 patch, giving her significantly more threat once she reaches 6.
 Bullet Time is a long range AoE damage spell that can deal a significant amount of damage.
 Try to save it for when the enemy AD or support are in a position to stay in the AoE cone as long as possible to maximize damage.
 But don't be afraid to use it to clear the minion wave faster so you can roam or go back to town.

 Supports There's no particular high synergy support for Miss Fortune.
 She can do well with any support whether they're a poke support, kill support, or a sustaining support.
 Even Soraka, who is considered very passive, can do a great deal for Miss Fortune by continuing to pump her mana through Infuse for more Double Ups.

 If you have some spare gold after a town trip, it's a good practice to help your support out and buy a couple Sight Wards.
 They're fairly strapped for cash early game.
-Hopefully, they will eventually buy items that help you out as well, like Shurelya's Reverie or Mikael's Crucible.
+Hopefully, they will eventually buy items that help you out as well, like Shurelya's Battlesong or Mikael's Blessing.